MELISSA BLOCK, Host:

 FRANKLIN: The outbreak killed five chimpanzees, including two infants in the night.
 Next morning, when Biro and her team caught up with the troop, the mothers of the dead chimps did not seem subdued or distressed.
 They were just going about their business foraging, traveling with the group, but all the while, they carried the limp, decomposing corpses of their infants, and they carried those decaying bodies for a month.
 But what did that mean?

 BIRO: It's such an obvious question that anybody who sees this will immediately ask, you know: Why on earth did they do this?
 Don't they understand what happened?
 And honestly, I don't think we can say.
 I just don't know what they're thinking.

 FRANKLIN: Michael Wilson is a primatologist at the University of Minnesota.
 He says we should take care not to project human experience onto any other species.
 Still, he says, even if we can't peer into an animal's mind, there is good evidence that emotion has deep evolutionary roots.

-Mr. MICHAEL WILSON (Primatologist, University of Minnesota): Things like grief and a sense of loss and difficulty in understanding that this person is really gone, it seems reasonable to think that these sorts of emotions are shared widely by other animals like chimpanzees and other primates and elephants and probably a whole bunch of other animals.
+MICHAEL WILSON: Things like grief and a sense of loss and difficulty in understanding that this person is really gone, it seems reasonable to think that these sorts of emotions are shared widely by other animals like chimpanzees and other primates and elephants and probably a whole bunch of other animals.